Skip to Content (press ENTER)

 Clinical Research Coordinator

-Charlotte works on a diverse range of projects within the LATE-TBI Lab, assisting with study recruitment and intervention, data analysis, and project development.
+Charlotte works on a wide range of projects within the HealthSpan Lab, assisting with study recruitment and intervention, data analysis, and project development.
 Charlotte is passionate about the intersection between neuroscience and public health, with a particular interest in investigating the risk of TBI-associated disease among athletes competing in contact sports.
 She received her BA in neuroscience from Middlebury College, where she completed her thesis examining risk factors for substance use disorder.
 Previously, Charlotte worked as a student intern in the Neuropathology Core of the Massachusetts Alzheimer’s Disease Research Center at MGH.
 She plans to attend medical school in the future.

 • Fenan Rassu